 Financial Advisers who achieve the status of Chartered Financial Planner have not only demonstrated the highest level of commitment to their Profession – by way of a very significant amount of exam qualification success – but also a high level of technical ability, coupled with valuable industry experience.

-A Chartered Financial Planner must have completed the Advanced Diploma in Financial Planning, which is a degree level qualification.
-The Adviser must also be able to evidence at least five years of relevant experience within the financial planning / investment industry.
+A Chartered Financial Planner must have completed the Advanced Diploma in Financial Planning, a degree level qualification.
+The Adviser must also be able to evidence at least 5 years of relevant experience within the financial planning / investment industry.